top of page

 • Have a public database which contains all trading information on companies, see our Public Database Policy.

 We understand that these policies may cause alarm, so we explain them as follows.
-The first thing we would say is that as with all ultimate policies many things would have to change in our human consciousness first, before you could consider implementing them.
 It is deeply embedded in business and economic thinking that stock markets are an essential and good thing for businesses and economies.
 We believe otherwise, for all of the four reasons described in the issues above.
 Additionally to these reasons, it is our view that the whole environment of floating and trading companies on the stock market is waste, and distracts business people from doing work that is of value.
 It draws them into goals and activities that we believe are ultimately detrimental to world economy, such as: Get rich quickly business models, by floating on the stock exchange and inflating the stock price.
 Concerning yourself with your stock price, rather than on how good your product is.
 All manner of short term, short sighted investment, and destabilising trading in companies.
 We do not wish to be flippant, but stock markets and the broader financial markets, turn the basic world business environment into a sort of wild west, rather than a steady business platform, where dedicated business people and employees, are encouraged to make a healthy wage, by steady work and investment over many years.

 A similar reasoning applies with one world currency, however it would require all countries to have stable, and similarly matched economies, otherwise it would cause difficulties, as in the case of the Euro.
 However if we are able to fully stabilise and match all parts of the world economy, one world currency would bring profound benefits for all of mankind, in that it would reduce all the four main problems areas of our economy, as described above, even further.

 Our Transparent Banking Policy and Public Database Policy complete the total restructuring of our world economy.
 All of our policies together, if fully implemented, would create multiple layers of robust protection, thus creating a fully stable, fair, law abiding, and prosperous world economic platform for everyone.
-A platform where anyone who wishes to carryout poor quality work, illegal businesses, or profit without doing something of value, will get no where, and anyone who wants to responsibly carryout value adding work, will be strongly empowered to do so, and prosper from it.
+A platform where anyone who wishes to carryout poor quality work, illegal businesses, or profit without doing something of value, will not prosper at all, and anyone who wants to responsibly carryout value adding work, will be strongly empowered to do so, and prosper from it.

 Wellbeing and cost benefits of this policy.